good-ware/js-task-queue/README.md

 ## Overview

-This lightweight, battle-tested, single-dependency (joi) task queue limits the number of tasks (synchronous or asynchronous) that execute concurrently.
+This lightweight, battle-tested, single-dependency ([joi](https://www.npmjs.com/package/joi), unfortunately) task queue limits the number of tasks (synchronous or asynchronous) that execute concurrently.
 The purpose of limiting task execution is to control resource usage such as memory and database connections.
+Thus, it's an alternative to `Promise.all()`, `Promise.allSettled()` etc..

 Although several packages address this use case, this is apparently the only library that can queue tasks post-instantiation without using generators.
 The API is, most of all, easy to learn and use.